 FAME: While imaging and affiliate voices certainly won’t be as recognized as major animation, videogame, and even commercial actors, some do become local celebrities in the markets they work in, and there remains a cool factor involved in regularly hearing yourself on the air, or being heard by friends and relatives.

 MONEY: Imaging and affiliate work is a slog.
-Individual jobs pay fairly little, so getting work on a contract basis and becoming “the voice of” is the route to gaining some real income here.
-With a lot of this work being done on a swap basis between stations using on-air talent, those opportunities continue to decrease, but becoming a sought-after imaging or affiliate voice and inking a solid handful of contracts can add up to respectable numbers.
+Individual jobs pay fairly little, so getting work on a contract basis and becoming “the voice of” is the route to gaining real income here.
+With a lot of this work being done on a swap basis between stations using on-air talent, those opportunities continue to decrease, but becoming sought-after imaging or affiliate voice and inking a solid handful of contracts can add up to respectable numbers.

 TV/Documentary/In-Show Narration (Art, Fame, Money)

-FAME: Narrating a popular show is a quick way to move up the VO pecking order, and in many cases to become a celebrity in your own right.
+FAME: Narrating a popular show is a quick way to move up the VO pecking order and, in many cases, to become a celebrity in your own right.
 Few genres are more consistently visible, and success as a TV narrator will bring lots of recognition.

 Political Commercials (Art, Money)